-Pottery that has been produced for a long time in Seto is called Hongyo ware, with the meaning of "work involving conventional techniques" in Japanese.
-On the other hand, 800 years after the pottery ware industry, production of porcelain objects developed rapidly in Seto after the introduction of the manufacturing techniques by Kato Tamikichi.
+800 years after the beginning of pottery ware, production of porcelain objects developed rapidly in Seto after the introduction of the manufacturing techniques by Kato Tamikichi.
 Porcelain was called Shinsei ware, which means literally "ware produced using new techniques" in Japanese.
+On the other hand, pottery, which has been produced for a long time in Seto, is called Hongyo ware, with the meaning of "work involving conventional techniques" in Japanese.